From Dr. Natalie Meiri’s Clinical Pearl Stories:

 Roberta had pain at the right achilles tendon and the middle of her right heel upon palpation (pressing on area by doctor).
 She had this pain while walking or just standing/weight bearing.
 She knew this was a repetitive injury from her hiking.
 Nevertheless, “jumping into the waves” barefoot at the beach might have exacerbated it recently.
 Upon examination, there were positive tests for the right achilles pain for achilles tendonitis.
 Furthermore, she had positive tests for Fat Pad Syndrome for her heel pain.

 After the exam, I took some x-rays of her right foot.
 Findings on her x-rays were osteoarthritis, a degenerative “wear-and-tear” type of arthritis in her right ankle and foot.
 In fact, she had heel spurs on her x-rays.
-She had both a dorsal (back of the heel) and plantar (bottom of the foot) bone spur.
+She had one at the back of the heel and bottom of the foot.
 A M.R.I. (magnetic resonance image) of her right foot would be ordered if there was no improvement within 12 visits.

 Bone Spurs on Roberta’s X-rays

 The main cause of bone spurs (bony projections) are the damage associated with osteoarthritis.
 Bone spurs can develop on almost any bone, including the heel.
 Achilles tendinitis can be associated with dorsal (back of the heel) bone spurs as seen on Roberta’s x-ray.
 The spur is where the Achilles tendon inserts into the bone.
 Roberta’s achilles tendon was inflamed and she had achilles tendinitis.
 It was part of her chief complaint along with her heel pain which I diagnosed as fat pad syndrome.